bitprj/devrel/IMC_WebDev/FromDayToNight-CreatingInteractiveColorPalettesWithJavaScript/blog.md

 ...
 ```

-This is what our Tiny City should look like so far:
+This is what our Mini City should look like so far:

 ![html_code_1](photos/html_code_1.jpg)